Samchen2003/Samchen2003.github.io/content/authors/admin/_index.md

 ## About Me

 I am currently a final-year undergraduate student majoring in computer science at The Chinese University of Hong Kong, Shenzhen.
 My research interests include Trustworthy Machine Learning, Computer Vision and Multimodal Learning.
 I was a visiting student at Worcester College, University of Oxford from 2023 to 2024, tutored by Dr. Qian Xie.
-From March 2024, I have served as a Research Assistant at Prof. Baoyuan Wu's lab at CUHK-Shenzhen, leading a project on multimodal deepfake detection.
+From March 2024, I have served as a Research Assistant at Prof. Baoyuan Wu's lab at CUHK-Shenzhen, focusing on multimodal deepfake detection.

 Note: A special thank to Dr. Qian Xie, who led me onto the path of research.